FaisalTamanoJr/Class-Notes/ENGDATA - Lesson 1.md

 					- Cluster sampling divides the population into clusters based on a chosen characteristic (e.g., age, sex, location), and selects from those clusters to form a sample.
 				- Systematic sampling
 					- Systematic sampling chooses the sample members of a population by requiring a starting point and a sample size determination that can be repeated at regular intervals.
 This is so that the members selected are based on a chosen interval (e.g., every 5th person is part of the population).
-					- This sampling method is the least time consuming since it has a predefined range.
+					- This sampling method is the least time-consuming since it has a predefined range.
 				- Stratified random sampling
 					- Stratified random sampling involves dividing the population into smaller groups that do not overlap but represents the entire population.
 Samples are then separately drawn from each created group.
 			- Uses
-				- It reduces sample bias, resulting to high quality data due to the sample closely representing the population.
+				- It reduces sample bias, resulting in high quality data due to the sample closely representing the population.
 				- It has diverse populations, where the data is not skewed to one demographic because of the adequate representation of the population.
 				- It generates an accurate sample; hence, it helps in obtaining to well-defined data.
 		- Non-probability sampling
 			- Definition
 				- Non-probability sampling is a type of sampling where not everyone has an equal opportunity to be part of the sample, because it is not a predefined or fixed selection process.
-For this sampling method, researchers get samples by also randomly choosing members.
+For this sampling method, researchers also get samples by randomly choosing members.
 			- Types
 				- Convenience sampling
 					- This sampling method depends on the ease of access to subjects (proximity), instead of how well the subjects represents the whole population.
 It is mostly used due to time and cost limitations.